caffeineGMT/Algorithm/docs/Built-inClass.md

 - `public static void reverse(List<?> list)`
   Reverses the order of the elements in the specified list.
   This method runs in linear time.

+- `public static <T> void sort(List<T> list, Comparator<? super T> c)` Sorts the specified list according to the order induced by the specified comparator.
+All elements in the list must be mutually comparable using the specified comparator (that is, c.compare(e1, e2) must not throw a ClassCastException for any elements e1 and e2 in the list).

 # Math